 Unlike which started selling its in-house faucet brands before it had an after-sale support organization in place, Lowe's started with pretty good house brand support and has improved on it over the years.
 Getting warranty help and replacement parts is just a matter of having the Lowes item number of your Aquasource faucet (which is what Lowes calls its in-store SKU numbers, the more common faucet model number does not work), the date of purchase, the name of the part and calling the customer support number we have listed above.

-If you don't know what the part is, the customer service rep will do his or her best to help you out but without the item number, there is little they can do.
+If you don't know what part is causing the trouble, the customer service rep will do his or her best to help you out but without the item number, there is little they can do.
 All of the customer service representatives we talked to during our customer service test seemed very well trained and had access to detailed information about our test faucets.
 They were a little less helpful in resolving our (purely imaginary but creative) problems with faucet installation.

 Imported faucets comparable to Lowes faucets include